miasumon-ru/greenLifestyle/README.md

 - Firebase is  used to create user and login with email and password and therefore login with Google and Github
 - Single building management system

+## Technologies I have used

+-   React
+-   MongoDB
+-   Express
+-   Node js
+-   Tailwind Css
+-    Firebase for authentication
+-   DaisyUI , a component library

 ## Npm Packages